 A cluster instance represents a collection of compute resources on a Cloudlet for deploying your application instance, or containers.
 For example, you can select a Kubernetes cluster to deploy your pods, or select Docker to deploy your docker containers.
 Note that some of the required fields should be identical to the information entered for the Application Definition, where applicable.

-- Select your Deployment Type from the drop-down list.
+For Deployment Type, select Docker from the drop-down list.

 Step 6: Provision your Application

-You are now ready to deploy your application onto a cloudlet.
+You are now ready to deploy your application onto a cloudlet and create an Application Instance.
 This step is called Application Provisioning.

 After you've successfully deployed your application, information about your deployed application appears on the App Instances page.